 There are different types of people among your audience.
 They range from window shoppers to people with purchase intent and homeowners who are evaluating their options.

 Including genuine information from your informative content and a link that directs them to your blog post or whitepaper can help you generate high-intent leads.
 This is because only truly interested people will click on these links.
-And if you are offering something of value, they will likely share their information with you for future communication.
+If you are offering something of value, they will likely share their information with you for future communication.

 Providing your audience with a clear path of action on what you want them to do next helps you get higher conversions.

-Check out this Facebook ad from Zillow, for instance:
+Check out this Facebook ad from Zillow, for instance;

 The best way to know what your audience wants is to ask them.
 People love getting involved and sharing their personal opinion, which is why polls and quizzes are such a great idea to get your audience to actively participate in the conversation.